rvanlaak/SettingsBundle/README.md

 #### Version 2.0.0-dev

 * New interface for your entity.
 We are no longer using `UserInterface`.
-Use `SettingOwner` instead.
+Use `SettingsOwnerInterface` instead.
 * Changed behavior of `SettingsManager::all`.
 It will not return global config if the user/local values are missing
 * Added possibility to add default value as third parameter on `SettingsManager::get`